PH-Tools/CarbonCheck/docs/content/reporting/index.md

 ![Basic honeybee-model preview](/CarbonCheck/img/reporting/reporting_2_proj_data.png)

-## 2. Load the 'Baseline' Design Data
+## Step 2.
+Load the 'Baseline' Design Data
 Once the project data is loaded, you can begin adding the 'baseline' building-segments.
-Each building-sgment should correspond to one PHPP/WUFI file.
-In many siutations where you have significantly different internal loads (for instance: a commercial podium vs. a residential tower) you will break up your Passive House model into various segments.
+For more information on using CarbonCheck to create automatic baselines, check out the [Baselines](/{{< gh_pages_name >}}/baselines/) page.
+Each building-segment should correspond to one PHPP/WUFI file.
+In many situations where you have significantly different internal loads (for instance: a commercial podium vs. a residential tower) you will break up your Passive House model into various segments.
 Not every building requires this however, and if your building only includes a single building-segment, CarbonCheck will work fine in that case.
 For the example here, we are including only a single baseline segment.
 ![Basic honeybee-model preview](/CarbonCheck/img/reporting/add_baseline_segment.png)

 Once CarbonCheck has read in the model data, you will see preview of the data in the baseline window pane.
 ![Basic honeybee-model preview](/CarbonCheck/img/reporting/add_baseline_segment_done.png)

-## 3. Load the 'Proposed' Design Data
+## Step 3.
+Load the 'Proposed' Design Data
 As with the baseline segments, add one or more 'proposed' building segments.
 Each building-segment should correspond to one PHPP/WUFI file.
 ![Basic honeybee-model preview](/CarbonCheck/img/reporting/add_proposed_segment.png)

-## 4. Generate the Output Report
+## Step 4.
+Generate the Output Report
 Last, once you are happy with the data included, simply click "Create Report" and CarbonCheck will collect all the data and write it out to a new Excel report file.
 This file can be saved to your computer and submitted to your project reviewer.
 ![Basic honeybee-model preview](/CarbonCheck/img/reporting/create_report.png)